 Don’t Forget What’s Important

-The most important part of your binder are its contents!
+The most important part of your binder is its contents!
 Take time to collect everything you already have, if you’re building the binder for an existing case, or set up the binder in advance for a new case.
 Having an organized paper flow system will ensure your binders are comprehensive logs of each case, and you’ll have everything close at hand for meetings or court dates.

 Aside from the crucial case documents, consider including: